Student Course Loads

 Students who want to contest a final course grade must indicate their intent to appeal within 30 days of the electronic posting of the grade.
 Appeals that are filed after 30 days of the electronic posting of the grade will not be considered.
 The appeal must be submitted by e-mail or hard copy to the department chair or departmental office and must be accompanied by a completed Student Complaint Form.
 This form is located on mypgcc.edu.

 Complaints of an academic nature are generally resolved within the division offering the course in which the complaint occurs.
 Questions about grades and performance in class should normally be discussed first with the instructor.
 Complaints that are not resolved in this fashion or that are not suitable for resolution in this way should be referred to the department chair or to the dean who is administratively responsible for the department.
-Appeals of decisions in academic matters may be directed to the vice president for Academic Affairs or her designee.
+Appeals of decisions in academic matters may be directed to the Executive Vice President and Provost or the Assistant Vice President for Curriculum, Programs, and Regulation.

 Student Code of Conduct